clebig/vitalpbx_ha/README.md

 And continue with the installation.<br>

 ## Configurations
-We will configure each server the IP address and the host name.
-Go to the web interface to: Admin/System Settinngs/Network Settings.<br>
+We will configure in each server the IP address and the host name.
+Go to the web interface to: Admin>System Settinngs>Network Settings.<br>
-Firs change the Hostname, remember press the Chech button.<br>
+First change the Hostname, remember press the Check button.<br>
-Disable the DHCP option and set this values<br>
+Disable the DHCP option and set these values<br>

 | Name          | Master           | Slave            |
 | ------------- | ---------------- | ---------------- |